 If this sounds overly theoretical, don’t worry, as applying these steps to keywords is simpler than you might think.
 Let me illustrate with an example: buying a car.

-Your car starts making funny noises, so you realise you need a new car.
+Your car starts making funny noises, so you realize you need a new car.
 Without a car, you can’t get to work, easily see friends or buy food.

-After deciding you need a new car, you’ll probably consider size, brand, feature and colours.
+After deciding you need a new car, you’ll probably consider size, brand, feature, and colors.
 You’ll likely read up on different models that fit your rough specifications and may even visit a dealership or two.